APM-16, Average Reading Wattmeter

-The APM-16 is designed to keep pace with the ever growing complexity of digitally-based communication systems.
+The APM-16, RF Wattmeter is designed to keep pace with the ever growing complexity of digitally-based communication systems.
 Bird's model 43 and most other wattmeters available today were designed to measure power of constant amplitude, sinusoidal waveforms.

 Modern wireless communication systems can use a variety of digital techniques to combine many voice data channels into a complex, composite RF signal.
 Measurement of such signals with a conventional wattmeter may yield unacceptable errors.
 The APM-16 employs active circuitry to deliver accuracy of +/- 5% for multiple-access technologies such as CDMA, TDMA, FDMA and other digitally-encoded communication systems.Features

 - Frequency Range: 2 MHz - 2.3 GHz

 - Designed especially for RF Power Measurement in PCS, Cellular, ESMR, Paging and similar Communication Systems